 8) How is World Vision responding to the Syrian refugee crisis?

 World Vision is responding to the Syrian refugee crisis by providing aid to children and families in Syria, Lebanon, and Jordan, as well as Iraq, which has also suffered from conflict and humanitarian crises.
-Since the Syria civil war began, we have helped more than two million people in the region - of those 1.3 million were children.
+Since the Syria civil war began, we have helped more than 2.3 million people in the region - of those 1.3 million were children.

 : Healthcare, hygiene support, water and sanitation, shelter repair kits, psychosocial support to women and children, and winterization supplies